jruydemir/recipes/entrees/cajun_pasta.md

 Notes
 =====
 Might need more spice mix.
+But